BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 `stderr` is printed on your screen.

-# Concept: Redirects
+## Concept: Redirects

-Much like streams in the real world, datastreams can be redirected.
+Much like streams of water in the real world, datastreams can be redirected.

 This way you can save the stdout of a program (or even the stderr) into a file to save for later!